codingchili/chili-core/docs/logging.md

 Javadoc [here](javadoc/com/codingchili/core/logging/package-summary.html)

+Note: when logging make sure that the log data does not change after it is submitted, as this will cause a concurrent modification exception.
+To improve performance the logging class does not perform copying before submitting to the executor.

 ##### Local

 A local logger will write its output to the terminal, or a file if stdout is redirected.